 - Knock out the air and roll into a large rectangle (approx 40cm x 20cm)

-- Cut your rolled dough into 9 equal slices.
+- Then from the longer side roll evenly into a long log.
+Cut the rolled dough into 9 equal slices.

-- Pre heat your oven to 180°c (fan forced)
+- While the dough is rising, pre heat the oven to 180°c / 356 °F (fan forced)

 - Place the baking tray into the oven and bake for 25 – 30 minutes.